 Yale Emergency Medicine Residency Area of Concentration (AoC)

-During the PG-1 and -2 years, residents will rotate through each of the areas of concentration in order to gain exposure to all.
+During the EM-1 and -2 years, residents will rotate through each of the areas of concentration in order to gain exposure to all.
 Residents will choose their AoC during the EM-2 year.
 Formal AoC activities continue until the end of residency.
 Residents may change their AoC once.

 Each AoC is led by at least one faculty member with expertise in that area.
 The AoC leader will oversee the activities of his/her area with participation from other faculty as appropriate.